risxyang/hackmit21/README.md

 ### how to run:
  - a virtual environment should be included in the repo. activate it (streetstagram) and run `python(3) manage.py runserver`.
-Then, in your browser, access localhost:8000; to submit something and have it show up in the gallery, access localhost:(insert link name here)
+If you get an error message, try using the `pip install -r requirements.txt` instruction after activating the virtual enviroment to update dependencies.
+Then, in your browser, access http://127.0.0.1:8000; to submit something and have it show up in the gallery, access http://127.0.0.1:8000/django-form-upload-art; to play with an interactive map of New Haven with art labeled, access http://127.0.0.1:8000/map.
  - our brains are fried and we may have missed some links or typed out the command incorrectly.
 Run the server as you would normally run a django server locally :) thank you for your understanding